Files in C

 FILE *fp;

-// Open the file in read mode
+// Open notes.txt in append mode

-// Check if file was opened successfully
+// Check if file opened successfully

 return 1;